When Crystal Gayle asked, “Don’t it make my brown eyes blue?”, I don’t think she expected the , “Oh, hell yeah girlfriend!”.

 Stroma Medical has completed Phase I of clinical studies, having used two generations of laser devices and a series of human studies confirming the safety and efficacy of the device.

 The next step is Phase II, which will be to treat about 120 patients in multiple countries and follow them for a predetermined length of time for long term effects.
-You can read more about the different phases of research in my article In The Pipeline: Lipo-202.
+(You can read more about the different phases of FDA Approval here.)

 Cost and Availability of Stroma Laser Treatment